 The corridor exhibits very little topographic variation, with elevations ranging between about 97 and 115 feet above mean sea level (AMSL).
-The proposed line will come out of low swampy land, cross three ditches before crossing Old Mill Creek.
+The proposed line will come out of agricultural fields and enter low swampy land at the southern portion of the corridor.

-Most of the corridor has been converted to agricultural fields, although there is remnant lowland vegetation along the creek.
-The more poorly
+Most of the corridor has been converted to agricultural fields, although there is remnant lowland vegetation along southern portions of eh project area.
+The more poorly drained areas are heavily vegetated, primarily with scrub and noxious vines.
+A portion of the northern corridor passes through planted pines where agricultural fields were once located.